slaninas/tostr/README.md

 ## Known limitations/issues
+- in `update_user` function, `since` value may not correspond to the previous `until` value (seems it breaks shortly after a new tweet is found), this may lead to tweets being forwarded twice or not at all
 - twint is a Twitter scraper that currently works but who knows for how long
 - Doesn't work for retweets by users you follow (twint has `--retweets` option but it's extremely slow 1.5 vs 30 s for some accounts)
 - ~~There are multiple processes spawned for each account check and relaying, twint also takes some time to process so it's slow,